 “I would shoot for the Moon,” I said as calmly as I could, “and see where you land.”

 His shocked eyes met mine.
-“Oh, I never do that,” he said, nervously looking away.
+“Oh, I never do that,” he said, quickly looking away.
 “I pretty much never get my hopes up.”

 If I had never “gotten my hopes up” I wonder where I would be today?
 I am pretty sure I would not be married to my best friend, travel around the world like I do, be a self-published author with books that actually sell, or have such a good relationship with my children.